Akiflow Alternative for Private Weekly Planning

 Is WeekFlux cheaper than Akiflow?

-Yes.
-WeekFlux has a free local-first plan you can use indefinitely, and Pro is €49/year or a €129 one-time lifetime option.
-Akiflow is subscription-only at a higher monthly price after its trial.
+WeekFlux has a free local-first core planner, and Pro is optional.
+Akiflow is subscription-only after its trial.
+Check both products for current pricing.

 Does WeekFlux integrate with my other tools like Akiflow?